Recent Advancements in End-to-End Autonomous Driving using Deep Learning: A Survey: Conclusion

 \section{Conclusion}

 Over the past few years, there has been significant interest in End-to-End autonomous driving due to the simplicity of its design compared to conventional modular autonomous driving.
-Motivated by this exponential growth in End-to-End driving research, we present the first comprehensive survey of End-to-End autonomous driving using deep learning.
-The survey paper not only contributes to the understanding of End-to-End autonomous driving but also serves as a guide for future research in this domain.
-We develop a taxonomy to categorize the research based on modalities, learning, and training methodology.
-Additionally, we investigate the potential of leveraging domain adaptation approaches to optimize the training process.
-Furthermore, the paper introduces an evaluation framework that encompasses both open and closed-loop assessments, enabling a comprehensive analysis of system performance.
-To facilitate further research and development in the domain, we compile a summarized list of publicly available datasets and simulators.
+We develop a taxonomy based on modalities, learning, and training methodology and investigate the potential of leveraging domain adaptation approaches to optimize the training process.
+Furthermore, the paper explores evaluation framework that encompasses both open and closed-loop assessments, enabling a comprehensive analysis of system performance.
+To facilitate further research and development in the domain, we compile a summarized list of advancements, publicly available datasets and simulators.
 The paper also explores potential solutions proposed by different articles regarding safety and explainability.
 Despite the impressive performance of End-to-End approaches, there is a need for continued exploration and improvement in safety and interpretability to achieve broader technology acceptance.